FB

 1. The trailer frame must be straight and square for this method to work right.

 2. The tongue must mount central on the trailer frame.
-We measure from a central point at the end of the tongue, and project to the frame center.
-The tongue must be right (center) or it is very difficult to get dimensions A = A.
+We measure from a central point at the end of the tongue, at the frame center.
+The tongue must be correct (center), or it is very difficult to get dimensions A = A.

 3. Axle parts must be the same on both sides.
 Things like brackets, spring lengths, and where the axle connects to the springs.
-Symmetry really helps the trailer axle to mount straight.
+Symmetry really helps the trailer axle to mount straight and true.

 4. Accuracy in measurement.
 The more accurate the measurements, the better the final result.